panobi/metrics-sdk/README.md

 ### JSON

 This example program works like the CSV example, but reads events in JSON format.
-Instead of one line per value, the JSON is structured to group items per metricID.
+Instead of one line per value, the JSON is structured to group items per metric ID.

 ```console
 cd examples/json